Why is My Sourdough Bread Gummy? – Solving Chewy Sourdough Problems

 Published Categorized as Beginner Guides

-We’ve all had our fair share of failure.
-And for bakers there is no limitations to annoyance and frustration.
-You’ve tried your best to knead your dough, molding it to your defined perfection.
-The irritation that occurs once you slice your bread finding that its produced gummy crumbs.
-With every problem, there’s a fine solution, so if you’re worried that your sourdough bread might become gummy after several attempts, then let’s find the best solution for you.
+We’ve all had our fair shares of failure – especially in our culinary pursuits.
+There are no limitations to annoyance and frustration, especially when you’ve spent so many hours – sometimes days – trying to make something that doesn’t turn out edible.
+Sourdough baking is not exception to situations you might fail at.
+The irritation that occurs once you slice your bread finding that its produced gummy slabs.
+With every problem, there’s a fine solution.
+So if you’re worried that your sourdough bread might become gummy after several attempts, then let’s find the best solution!

 Table of Contents